Josh Gordon to Be Released by Browns After 6-Plus Seasons with Team

 Mary Kay Cabot of Cleveland.com reported the organization was concerned about substance abuse.

-Adam Schefter of ESPN reported teams are already calling the Browns with the belief the team will trade him instead of release him.
+Schefter reported teams are already calling the Browns with the belief the team will trade him instead of release him.

 Appearing in five games, Gordon had 18 receptions for 335 yards and one touchdown for the 0-16 Browns in 2017.